simplymadeapps/simple_scheduler/README.md

 a clock process.
 Heroku Scheduler only allows you to schedule tasks every 10 minutes, every hour, or every day.

+## Production Ready?

+**Yes.** We are using Simple Scheduler in production for scheduling hourly, nightly, and weekly tasks in [Simple In/Out](https://www.simpleinout.com).

 ## Requirements

 You must be using: